Lysautumn/employee-scheduler/README.md

 ## Future

-- Refactor the backend in Go as a mechanism to learn the language
+- Refactor the backend in Go as a mechanism to practice what I've learned about the language
 - Authentication has not been implemented on this project, and would be a natural next step to provide a more realistic separation between manager and employee roles
 - Implement Redux to make state management easier and make the front-end code less repetitive
 - Implement testing